On this page

 Strategic Placement: Maximize Coverage and Effect

-Position lights to eliminate shadows and dark areas while highlighting your pool’s best features.
-For rectangular pools, placing lights on the longer sides typically works best.
-For freeform pools, focus on illuminating curves and special features.
-A good rule of thumb is one light for every 200-300 square feet of pool surface.
+Lights should be positioned to eliminate shadows and dark areas while highlighting pool features.
+For rectangular pools, placing lights on longer sides typically works best.
+For freeform pools, focus illumination on curves and special features.
+A suggested rule indicates one light for every 200-300 square feet of pool surface.

 Niche Selection: The Foundation of Good Lighting